to The Anderson LT Livestock website.

 He was bred by Harland's Top of the Town Downs.

-Drake has done his duty, and is available for purchase.
+Drake has done his duty, and WAS SOLD.

 Caedmon's ram, Hamish was repurchased,

 He is our black flock sire for the future.